mschro67/mschro67/README.md

-I like coding with Python and in this Repository I add some of my Python Codes, I like, as inspiration.
+I like coding with Python and in this Repository I add some of my Python Codes, as inspiration.